The Traditional Maya House

 Hammocks for sleeping – No worries about insects and other creatures getting in the bedding because the Maya slept in hammocks.
 They ranged in size from infant, single and matrimonial to family size, all conveniently suspended above the floor at night.

 Corn (maize) was the central food in their diet, along with vegetables such as beans and squash.
 Avocados and tomatoes were also widely available, along with a wide variety of tropical fruits.

-A trail begins at the traditional Maya house and then splits off and becomes the Medicine trail – The original trail continues as the River Walk trail.
+A trail leading away from the traditional Maya house, splits off and becomes the Medicine trail – The original trail continues as the River Walk trail.
 Follow this trail – Cross the Hammock bridge and continue on down to the Macal river for the best beach and swimming around.